Peter Hammill: Later years

 In the summer of 2009 Van der Graaf Generator toured the U.S. and Canada, which occasioned Hammill's triumphant return to NEARfest.
 Thin Air was released on 8 June 2009.
 This was followed in October 2011 by a live double CD Pno, Gtr, Vox, recorded at performances in Japan and the UK in 2010.
 An extended 7-CD box set, Pno, Gtr, Vox Box was released in a limited edition of 2000 in February 2012.

 Consequences, a solo studio album was released in May 2012.
 Again Hammill played all the instruments.
 The lyrics deal with conflicted characters in various scenarios.
 Other World, a collaborative album with guitarist Gary Lucas, was released in February 2014.
 The album features Hammill's vocals, Hammill and Lucas on guitars, and Hammill's sound treatments, and is a mixture of conventional songs with extended avant-garde instrumentals.

 In 2019 In Amazonia was released, a collaboration album with progressive rock group Isildurs Bane.
 Hammill released a second album with Isildurs Bane in September of 2021, In Disequilibrium.
 Earlier that year in May, In Translation was released, Hammill's first covers album.
 Written in light of Brexit, Hammill has called it "a love letter to Europe," and it features songs written by Fabrizio De André, Massimo Bubola, Astor Piazzolla, Leiber and Stoller, Gustav Mahler, Rodgers and Hammerstein, and Gabriel Fauré among others.

+In July 2026, at the age of 77, Hamill participated in the BBC Proms at the Royal Albert Hall.
+Accompanied by the BBC Concert Orchestra, he sang "Refugees", from the 1970 album The Least We Can Do Is Wave to Each Other, as part of the Proms' Prog Rock: A Fanfare for the Common Man night.